レポート

 Paths Chosen from the World Map

 Graduates of Ikubunkan Global High School pursue higher education at a wide range of universities both in Japan and abroad.
 Every year, many students are admitted to top-ranked overseas institutions and prestigious domestic private universities.
-Among the 87 students graduating in Spring 2025, 27 were accepted by universities ranked in the Top 100 of THE World University Rankings and over 58 by those in the Top 400.
+Among the 138 students graduating in Spring 2025-26, 86 were accepted by universities ranked in the Top 100 of THE World University Rankings.
 Some even go on to study medicine at international universities, expanding their fields of achievement across the globe.

 ▶View Detailed University Admission Results